nganbread/PaymentGatewayApi/README.md

     - The API and documentation is versioned
 - Integration Tests
     - Integration tests can be executed completely within the test process.
 This is enabled by default, but can be toggled on/off in `appsettings.integration.Development.json`
-        - Set 'IntegrationTests.InMemoryPaymentGatewayApi = true' to run the payment gateway API as an in-memory test server
+        - Set `IntegrationTests.InMemoryPaymentGatewayApi = true` to run the payment gateway API as an in-memory test server
         - If `IntegrationTests.InMemoryPaymentGatewayApi = false` then `PaymentGatewayApiUrl` is required.
         - Set `IntegrationTests.InMemoryFakeAcquiringBankApi = true` to configure the the acquiring bank API as an in-memory test server
     - The tests make use of an `IHostBuilder` (see `IntegrationTestHostBuilder`) to manage the integration test services, logging and configuration.
-While we are not 'hosting' anything, using these dotnet APIs makes it easier to work with nuget packages and keeps it more consistent with the rest of the application
+While we are not 'hosting' anything, using these dotnet APIs makes it easier to work with nuget packages (eg `IHttpClientFactory`) and keeps it more consistent with the rest of the application
 - Fake Acquiring Bank
-    - The fake API is hard coded to return specific responses based on the `CardNumber` in the request body.
+    - The fake API is hard coded to return specific responses based on the `CardNumber` found in the request body.
     - To swap out the API in production, `AcquiringBankApi.Uri` can be set in `appsettings.json`
-    - See `Fake/Checkout.PaymentGateway.Fake.AcquiringBank.Api/README.md`
+    - See `/Fake/Checkout.PaymentGateway.Fake.AcquiringBank.Api/README.md`
+- Docker
+    - `docker-compose` has been utilised to build, run and test the application.
+    - There are 3 services which are configured with docker-compose
+        - `payment-gateway-api`
+        - `fake-acquiring-bank-api`
+        - `integration-tests`
+    - When `integration-tests` is started it will automatically execute the integration tests against the API, which is then set up to communicate with the faked acquiring bank.
+- Documentation
+    - API documentation is automatically discovered and made accessible by swagger
+    - Configuring the code to be auto discoverable by swagger can be difficult sometimes

 ## Limitations